-"To the citizens of this county -
+"To the citizens of this county - I sozidon A stat? add yet have a queed starm bas betterid at neitghostic

 Please, excuse us for defacing your house of worship.

 It was absolutely necessary to effect a crossing over the Creek.